SEAGuide

 Earn 3x points with your sapphire card

-Drinking at Bottlehouse is like the upgraded version of sitting on the couch in pajamas swilling some Yellowtail Moscato from the bottle.
-This place is a renovated home, porch and all, which makes it really perfect for summertime wine drinking—but equally great in the winter, when you can hang out in the living-room-like interior.
+Drinking at Bottlehouse is the upgraded version of sitting on the couch in pajamas swilling some Yellowtail Moscato from the bottle.
+This place is a renovated home, porch, garden patio, and all, which makes it really perfect for summertime wine drinking—but equally great in the winter, when you can hang out in the living-room-like interior.
 The wines by the glass are pretty diverse, and most of the cocktails also include some kind of wine (get the frozen one).
 There are cheesemongers who can pair cheese and charcuterie with whatever you want to drink, too.
 Even if you only get a baguette with chèvre and salted ganache, it’s going to be a good time.

 Chez Phinney follows a simple format: hand over your credit card, receive an empty glass, and use the self-pour machines to fill said glass.
 And with its Greenwood Ave. location, housemade chocolate truffles, and dips from Michou Deli, this spot is easily the best place to drink wine on the north end.
 Despite looking like a Paris-inspired airport cafe, things turn up at night, thanks to blasting EDM and a “whatever” attitude about closing time.
 Oh yeah, that plus the ability to get wine every time you press a button like a mouse in a research lab.
 The best part is that Chez Phinney really is for every kind of grape juice drinker—you’ll find stunning German sauvignon blanc, funkadelic natural blends, and alcohol-free bubbles under the same roof.